MED0000962857 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 Surgical incisions on the face are generally not taped, but on the breasts and body you will usually have breathable tape dressings, which will stay on for a specific amount of time, depending on your procedure, healing rate and specific advice from your post op care team.

-If you have any broken areas of skin, wound breakdown or scabs, don’t place the silicone tape over these areas.
+If you have any broken areas of skin, wound breakdown or scabs, contact the clinic promptly so we can provide tailored care.

 scar tape

-Sometimes patients can develop a local reaction to silicone tape.
-Please exercise your discretion – if you develop a rash or irritation, cease use, consult your pharmacist about analgesia or antihistamines and allow the area to settle down over the following 48 hours before contacting us if the itching or rash doesn’t subside.
-Thereafter, try using silicone gel daily instead of tape.
+Sometimes patients can develop a local reaction to silicone or tapes.
+Please exercise your discretion – if you develop a rash or irritation, cease use and contact us.

-What post operative scar optimisation options do we offer in our clinics?
+What post operative scar treatment options do we offer in our clinics?

 While we offer these scar therapies and advice, they are optional.
 We find most scars heal very well on their own – and to patients’ satisfaction – without requiring more than daily silicone gel massage or tape.